mhaid/rc-car_autonomous/README.md

 ##### 2 Servomotor

-To enable steering, connect the two cabels to their corresponding pins on the shield.
+To enable steering, connect the two cables to their corresponding pins on the shield.
 The thin white and red wires connect the servomotor in my case.

 ##### 3 Main motor

-Now solder your main motor's plus and minus cable onto the pins.
+Now solder your main motors plus and minus cable onto the pins.
 Often there is another wire for a ground connection.
-Connect the groundwire to the negative terminal of the battery pack-connector.
+Connect the ground wire to the negative terminal of the battery pack-connector.

-Now your done with connecting your Arduino.
+Now you’re done with connecting your Arduino.
-Before mounting your Arduino to the car, make sure there is enough space for the usb-a to usb-b cable to connect the Arduino with the pi.
+Before mounting your Arduino to the car, make sure there is enough space for the USB-A to USB -B cable to connect the Arduino with the pi.

 #### Connect raspberry pi